 The structure of the blog post of successful competitors can be your compass to becoming a better blog post writer.

-In addition, you can try to observe the writing practices in detail when checking out different top blogs, giving you significant insights into your way of success.
+In addition, you can try to observe the writing practices in detail when checking out different top blogs, giving you significant insights into your way to success.

 Remember, when checking out the competition, your takeaway shouldn’t be limited to the blog post itself and using similar words and subtopics, but rather a wider angle of approach to your post.
 Inspiration, thought process, and learning are your aims here.
 NOT stealing content.